meetup/blt-best-bazel/README.md

 $ apm install language-bazel
 ```

+You may also wish to install [buildifer](https://github.com/bazelbuild/buildifier#usage) for BUILD
+file formatting.

 ## usage

 The files relevant to Bazel are `WORKSPACE` which defines a context for a Bazel run,